-The last Americans in war
+The Last Americans in War

 Soon we will see artificial intelligence robots with physical skills very similar or likely better than humans.
 It won’t be long before they can run faster, jump higher, and get to battle much better than a human.
 All the intelligent robot is missing is a gun.

-Are you in horror at the thought of an artificially intelligent robot in the battlefield?
+Are you in horror at the thought of an artificially intelligent robots in the battlefield?
 It is a sign of a potentially dystopian future.

 In June, the South Korean conglomerate, Hyundai, purchased 80% of Boston Dynamics.
 If you were South Korea, and had millions of North Koreans armed to the teeth across the border, wouldn’t there be a good reason to rapidly continue the development of these thinking, agile robots?